Winterstark/Adjutant/README.md

 ![Screenshot: Adjutant demonstration](https://raw.githubusercontent.com/Winterstark/Adjutant/master/Adjutant%20demo.gif)

-Besides having multi-colored text output, Adjutant can display text as links to programs and webpages, as well as display pictures and animated GIFs, which make it very convenient to browse text/image content such as Reddit or your Twitter homeline.
+Besides having multi-colored text output, Adjutant can display text as (clickable) links to programs and webpages, as well as display pictures and animated GIFs, which make it very convenient to browse text/image content such as Reddit or your Twitter homeline.

-However Adjutant is still in pre-release, which means that you will probably encounter bugs and minor issues.
+However, Adjutant is still in pre-release, which means that you will probably encounter bugs and minor issues.
 Some of the modules are still in early development and will contain only minimal functionality.
+For example, Gmail, Twitter, and Reddit are currently read-only, but future versions will allow you to write and reply to email, favorite/retweet tweets, upvote/downvote submissions, etc.

 Installation